 - Think of talent as partners, not clients.
 “Good managers understand that outstanding external experts often have their pick of opportunities,” Younger and Smallwood said.
 “Middle managers need to establish a win/win partnership relationship with agile talent, one where both parties feel a stake in one another’s success.”

 - Be a talent developer.
-“Good managers coach their external talent to work effectively within the organisation and provide ongoing feedback and respond to calls and emails in a timely manner.”
+“Good managers coach their external talent to work effectively within the organization and provide ongoing feedback and respond to calls and emails in a timely manner.”

 - Ask for feedback from everyone affected by your agile talent decisions.
 “It’s not enough for your team to hit its marks; it has to be committed to the success of the teams it depends on and those that depend on it.
 That, in turn, means you have to be attentive and connected to those other teams and invest in building those individual relationships.”